H Color Diamonds: What Are They And Should You Buy Them?

 Take a look at the chart below to see the position of H color diamonds on the scale:

 As you can see in the chart, the difference of color can be extremely hard to notice when two grades are placed next to each other.
 For example, the difference between a diamond of grade D and E is hard to tell.
-Similarly, grade G and H when placed side-by-side, seems negligible.
+Similarly, grade G and H color diamonds, when placed side-by-side, seems negligible.

-Most H color diamonds look white when seen through the naked eye.
+The overall quality of a gemstone, whether laboratory grown diamonds or mined, depends on the quality of 4Cs —- color, cut, clarity, and carat.
+Most H colored diamonds look white when seen through the naked eye.
 However, they do have a slight tinge of yellow that can go unnoticed.
-And hence, experts recommend H color diamonds as they are much cheaper than the higher range diamonds.
+And hence, experts recommend H grade diamonds, as they are much cheaper than the higher range diamonds.

 The answer to the above question is a definitive yes!
 Most women desire to have big diamonds.
 But the size of the diamond can significantly raise its price.
-And hence, large sized diamonds don’t fit within every shoppers budget.
-If one tries to fit a big size diamond within a small budget, they might have to end up with a flawed diamond or one that is more yellow on the diamond color and clarity scale.
+And hence, large sized diamonds don’t fit within every shopper’s budget.
+If one tries to fit a big size diamond within a small budget, they might have to end up with a flawed diamond or one that is more yellow on the diamond color H and clarity scale.

 The H color diamond is nearly identical to D, E, or F color diamonds, and is at least 20% cheaper than them.
 And so, if you’re looking to buy an engagement ring or a wedding ring, you’d be able to buy one of the best diamond colors for a much lesser price if you buy the H color diamond.